About Us Staff Profiles

 Staff Profiles

-Ayesha Mujeeb joined C3A in September, 2014.
+Ms. Ayesha Mujeeb joined C3A in September, 2014.
 She brought with her fifteen years of extensive experience of working on social issues in the development sector.
 She earned seven years of working experience as a Senior Programme Officer/Trainer/ Clinical Psychologist with Rozan, an organization in Islamabad working on violence against women and children specifically domestic violence and child sexual abuse.
 She worked as a project coordinator for one and a half year with Plan International Pakistan on the project ‘Adolescent Sexual and Reproductive Health”.
-Ayesha also worked as a free-lance development consultant/trainer/psychologist for six years with different international and national organizations.
+Ms. Ayesha also worked as a free-lance development consultant/trainer/psychologist for six years with different international and national organizations.

 She has done her MS in Counselling from University of Queensland, Australia and Master’s in Clinical Psychologist from University of Peshawar.
 She is a certified therapist and has attended certification in Cognitive behaviour therapy (CBT), art therapy, play therapy, acceptance and commitment therapy (ACT), solution focused therapy and mindfulness from Australia.